 If your application runs on users' desktops, mobile devices, or web browsers, then your app's network traffic could be visible to your users - including your API keys.
 For this reason, we advise that you only call ShipStation API from your server-side code, which runs safely within your network infrastructure.

-If one of your API keys becomes compromised, you should deactivate it and replace it with a new one as quickly as possible.
-You can do both from your ShipStation account API settings page.
+If your API key becomes compromised, you should deactivate it and replace it with a new one as quickly as possible.
+You can do so from your ShipStation account API settings page.

 Many customers develop client-side applications for interacting with the ShipStation API.
 For example, you may have a web app or mobile app that your customers use to create shipping labels through ShipStation.
 If this is the case, make sure all requests to ShipStation are sent from your server and not directly from the client application.